- Delgadillo’s Snow Cap Drive-in eatery and roadside attraction located along Route 66 in Seligman, Arizona. Photo via Shutterstock

 - The Dog House, Albuquerque, New Mexico.
-This restaurant is featured in the popular show, “Breaking Bad.”
-It has a delicious and straightforward menu that mainly focuses on hot dogs.
+This restaurant is in the popular show, “Breaking Bad.”
+The delicious and straightforward menu focuses on hot dogs.

 - Charlie Parkers, Springfield, Illinois.
 The breakfast menu is a fan favorite here.
 It has a retro style as well, so you get the true Route 66 feeling.

 - Handle Bar and Grill, Amarillo, Texas.
 This bar and grill is located within a vintage gas station.
 It has a great atmosphere and is the perfect place to grab a drink.